Version: 2021 August 2

 Enron probably had a great values statement but the company ended in criminal disgrace.
 More often, organizations ignore their purported core values and become overrun with cynics just trying to get through the day.

-Inspired by the Netflix Culture Deck, below are examples of how Bravo Math will be unorthodox and how I will ensure the entire organization revolves around its 4 core values.
+Inspired by the Netflix Culture Deck, below are examples of how Bravo Math will be unorthodox and how I will ensure the entire organization revolves around its 4 core values of Students First, Truthfulness, Merit, and Courage.

 Students First may be the most systematically ignored cliché in the world of education.